A Kernel Two-sample Test for Dynamical Systems

 The first $100$ states, on the other hand, cluster in one region of the state space and are subject to heavy auto-correlations.
 The red crosses are clearly not representative of the stationary distribution.

-To investigate this further, we applied kernel two-sample tests to distinguish between samples that are directly drawn from the stationary distribution and based on our method.
-Essentially, this turned out to be impossible since we recover the i.i.d.\ setting (\cf supplementary material).
+To investigate this further, we applied kernel two-sample tests to distinguish samples that are directly drawn from the stationary distribution and samples drawn based on our method with appropriate time shifts.
+As expected, this turned out to be impossible, and we cannot distinguish between the two data sets.
+Details are given in the appendix.

 We want to emphasize that mixing can be arbitrarily slow.
 In particular, it is possible that the system does not mix at all \citep{simchowitz2018learning}.
 With the proposed method, we would notice this since we would not be able to estimate an $a^*$.
 Thus, we can decide whether the kernel two-sample test is applicable or not.
-We have also constructed non-mixing examples and obtained a constant HSIC that does not decrease over time (\cf supplementary material).
+We have also constructed non-mixing examples and obtained a constant HSIC that does not decrease over time (\cf appendix).